Why we built MCP-first hosting

 What MCP-first means here

 MCP, the Model Context Protocol, lets an assistant call external tools.
-For hosting, that means deploys, logs, env vars, domains, rollbacks, and account state can be exposed as structured tool calls instead of dashboard screens.
+For a hosting platform, that means deploys, logs, env vars, domains, rollbacks, and account state can be exposed as structured tool calls instead of dashboard screens.

 Plenty of hosts now have MCP servers.
-That is good, but it makes "has MCP" a weak signal.
-The useful questions are:
+That is good for the ecosystem, but it makes "has MCP" a thin signal.
+The questions that matter are different:

-• Does the tool surface cover operations, or only deployment lookup?
+- Does the tool surface cover operations, or just deployment lookups?

-For Percher, MCP is not an add-on to a dashboard.
+For Percher, MCP is not bolted onto a dashboard.
 It is the main interface.
-The dashboard exists, but the platform is designed so an assistant can run the day-to-day loop: publish, wait, inspect, set env vars, read logs, roll back, connect GitHub, add domains, run doctor, and handle backups.
-That surface is 42 tools today.
+The dashboard exists, and people use it, but the platform is designed so an assistant can run the day-to-day loop end to end.
+Publish.
+Inspect.
+Set env vars.
+Roll back.
+Connect GitHub.
+Add a domain.
+Run doctor.
+The current surface is more than 60 tools.

-The important part is not the tool count.
-It is that each tool returns a structured result, including recovery.nextAction when the operation needs a follow-up.
+The number is not the point.
+The point is that each tool returns a structured result, including a recovery.nextAction when the operation needs a follow-up.

 The loop we wanted

-The user should not need to translate a platform error into a prompt.
-The platform already knows enough to say what should happen next.
+The user should not have to translate a platform error into a prompt.
+The platform already knows enough to say what should happen next, so it does.

-This changes the product shape in a few concrete ways.
+This changes the product in a few concrete ways.

 Fewer platform chores

-With a dashboard-first host, the user has to know where everything lives: env vars, rollback, logs, cache controls, custom domains.
-With an MCP-first host, the user can say "set the Stripe key", "roll back the last deploy", or "redeploy without cache" and let the assistant choose the tool call.
+On an MCP-first host, you say "set the Stripe key", or "roll back the last deploy", or "redeploy without cache", and the assistant picks the right tool call.
+You never see the form.

 Smaller platform model